 “Hit in the air . . .
 Yount . . . makes a GREAT CATCH!
 Juan Nieves has thrown the first no-hitter in Milwaukee Brewer history!”

 That was broadcaster Jim Paschke’s call on April 15, 1987.
-Some 24 years later, the masterpiece by Nieves remained the only no-hitter in franchise history, and only one other Puerto Rican pitcher has thrown one in the majors: Jonathan Sánchez in 2009.
+More than 30 years later, the masterpiece by Nieves remained the only no-hitter in franchise history, and only one other Puerto Rican pitcher has thrown one in the majors: Jonathan Sánchez in 2009.
 Robin Yount later admitted that he didn’t really have to dive for the ball in the right-center gap at Baltimore’s Memorial Stadium.
 Nonetheless, his grab of Eddie Murray’s slicing liner was one of the most dramatic concluding outs of any no-no.

 Juan Manuel Nieves Cruz was born on January 5, 1965, in Santurce, Puerto Rico.
 His mother, Iris Cruz (a postal worker), had one other older daughter.
 His father, also named Juan, trained fighting cocks for a living.
 Cockfighting is both popular and legal in Puerto Rico, as Nieves told People magazine not long after his no-hitter.
 “It’s been the family tradition for years. . . .
 The pride of our family is in our roosters.”
 By that time Juan owned and trained 90 gamecocks himself.1

 “Juanchi” Nieves came to baseball as a young boy.
-He did not start pitching, however, until he was 14.
-He was attending Academía Menonita in Guaynabo, another suburb of San Juan, when his life changed because of a prep school scholarship.
+He did not start pitching, however, until he was 14.2 He was attending Academía Menonita in Guaynabo, another suburb of San Juan, when his life changed because of a prep school scholarship.
 Peter Evans and Juan Cornelia, who were coaches at Avon Old Farms in Connecticut, took their team to Puerto Rico to play ball in the spring of 1980.
 Vic Power, the former star first baseman who was then a scout for the California Angels, had helped make arrangements for the school.
 He told Evans, “I know a boy you might be interested in.
 He’s a great kid, a great student, a great pitcher.
-But he needs a scholarship.”
+But he needs a scholarship.”3

 Although it was quite an adjustment for young Juan – in terms of weather and food, to name just two things – he flourished at Avon Old Farms from 1980 through 1983.
 He did well academically, became a school leader, and served as captain in three sports: cross-country, basketball, and baseball.
 During his prep career, he was 19-1 with a 1.05 ERA, striking out 288 batters in 196 innings.
 He also hit .525 with 10 homers.